OpenSourceCFDCourse/opensourcecfdcourse.github.io/_pages/lecturers.md

 permalink: /lecturers/
 ---

+The two courses are co-organised by Aalborg University and Roskilde University.

 ### Johan Rønby, Roskilde University (RUC)
 I have 11 years of experience as a user and developer of OpenFOAM® technology.
 I have specialised in numerical methods for interfacial flows, ocean wave simulation and fluid-structure interaction.
 I am member of the OpenFOAM® Technical Committee for Marine Applications and contribute actively to OpenFOAM at [develop.openfoam.com](https://develop.openfoam.com).
 For more information about my work visit [roenby.com](https://www.roenby.com).